flight-recorder/health-report/README.md

 If the source is a network address running a JMX management agent, Health Report starts a recording on the host.
 Otherwise, it must be started manually, for example using -XX:StartFlightRecording.

 If a stream can't be created, for example, if the source process hasn't started yet, Health Report will retry until the source becomes available.
+This is convenient when the program being monitored is frequently started and stopped.

 For more detailed information see [usage](https://github.com/flight-recorder/health-report/blob/master/Usage.md).